sparkdesignsystem/spark-design-system/react/README.md

 * Spark uses [ESLint](https://eslint.org/) for JS linting.
 * ESLint is setup to use the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) and Spark JS coding conventions come from there.
-* We follow JS recommendations from the [Quicken Loans JS Concord Group](https://github.com/QuickenLoans/js-concord/blob/master/rfc/cgr-0001-style-and-lint.md).
+* We follow JS recommendations from the [Rocket Mortgage JS Concord Group](https://github.com/QuickenLoans/js-concord/blob/master/rfc/cgr-0001-style-and-lint.md).
 * Data attributes on DOM elements is the chosen method for DOM selection.

 #### React and Angular